6.10. Secure Internal Communication#

 For queries that do not require transferring too much data between the Presto

-In some cases, changing the source of random numbers will improve performance significantly.
+In some cases, changing the source of random numbers improves performance significantly.

 By default, TLS encryption uses the